kawu/hhu-dl-materials-2019/universal-pos-deps/notes/yield.md

 When combined with `yield`, it's still not perfect, though.
 The code below will correctly print "before: True", "inside: False", and "after: True".
-However, if will also print "between: False", which shows that the training mode can be set to `False` also outside of the syntactic `with eval_on(model)` block.
+However, it will also print "between: False", which shows that the training mode can be set to `False` also outside of the syntactic `with eval_on(model)` block.
 ```python